 Symptoms of a worn wheel-bearing include vibration and shaking together with a roughness and a humming noise relative to speed.
 You may also notice the sound changes when turning a bend or corner.

-The wheel bearing is attached to the axle and it allows your wheel spin freely.
+The wheel bearing is attached to the axle and it allows your wheel to spin freely.
 The bearings simply wear out as a car ages and wheels turn enough times.
-It’s usually the front bearings that wear first as their doing the heavy lifting.
+It’s usually the front bearings that wear first as they’re doing the heavy lifting.